 The University's educational mission is promoted by professional relationships between faculty members and students.
 Relationships of an intimate nature (that is, sexual and/or romantic) compromise the integrity of a faculty-student relationship whenever the faculty member has a professional responsibility for the student.
-The University prohibits intimate relationships between a faculty member and a student whose academic work, teaching, or research is being supervised or evaluated by the faculty member.
+The University prohibits intimate relationships between a faculty member and a student whose academic work, teaching, or research is being supervised or evaluated by the faculty member or with whom there is a reasonable likelihood of Direct Supervision.

-If an intimate relationship should exist or develop between a faculty member and a student, the University requires the faculty member to remove himself/herself from all supervisory, evaluative, and/or formal advisory roles with respect to the student.
+If an intimate relationship is imminent or should exist or develop between a faculty or staff member and a student, the University requires the faculty or staff member to remove himself/herself from all supervisory, evaluative, and/or formal advisory roles with respect to the student.
+Additionally, the faculty or staff member must disclose the existence of the Consensual Relationship immediately to his/her supervisor, department chair, dean, or, where appropriate, higher administrative authority.